 In a central air system, dampers inside the ducts will open and close to direct the air where it’s wanted.
 When a thermostat calls for cooling, the damper opens.
 Cold air flows to the desired space.
 With a programmable thermostat, this process will happen automatically based on your daily routine.

 If you have an older home without ductwork, a ductless mini-split system can achieve the same result.
 With this kind of system, thermostats control individual indoor air handlers.
-You can configure a ductless mini-split system to handle the temperature needs of multiple zones.
+You can configure a ductless system to handle the temperature needs of multiple zones.

 Cost Savings from Increased Efficiency